 The Rat Pack of Ocean's 11 fame grew out of Humphrey Bogart's circle of friends, becoming synonymous with booze, women, and the nightlife.
 Rat Pack members not only partied together, but worked with one another on albums, movie sets, and stages.
 There were numerous associates, outsiders wanting to join, ladies, and even mobsters with supposed ties to the group, adding to the lore around the famous five.
 Rat Pack stories reveal a lot about its members who found friendship, fun, and a bit of rebellion during their heyday.

-The Holmby Hills Rat Pack, as it became known, formed during the 1940s and 1950s and was centered around Bogart.
-Sinatra was a member of the esteemed group that also included Bogart's wife, Lauren Bacall, actress Judy Garland and her husband Sid Luft, and actor David Niven and his wife, Hjördis.
+The Holmby Hills Rat Pack, as it became known, formed during the 1940s and '50s; the group centered around Bogart.
+Sinatra was a member of the esteemed group, which included Bogart's wife, Lauren Bacall; actress Judy Garland and her husband, Sid Luft; and actor David Niven and his wife, Hjördis.

 The name stuck.
-Bogart and his friends designed a coat of arm, established a motto - "never rat on a rat" - and claimed to live a bohemian lifestyle.
+Bogart and his friends designed a coat of arm, established a motto ("never rat on a rat"), and claimed to live a bohemian lifestyle.

-Bogart died in 1957, and the original Rat Pack fell by the wayside.
-Sinatra missed the friendships he'd established and sought to recreate the experience with his own group.
-He first reached out to Dean Martin, his costar in 1958's Some Came Running.
+Bogart passed in 1957, and the original Rat Pack fell by the wayside.
+Sinatra missed the friendships he had established and sought to recreate the experience with another group.
+He first reached out to the witty and charming Dean Martin, his co-star in 1958's Some Came Running.
 Martin had recently split up from his comedy partner, Jerry Lewis.

-The description of Sinatra, Martin, Davis Jr., Lawford, and Bishop as "The Rat Pack" was one that the media used but the members didn't.
-When the group was first formed, it was called "The Clan," although Sinatra was said to have hated the name because of its racial overtones.
-The members were also referred to as "The Summit," which is how Sinatra became known as "The Chairman of the Board."
+The media described Sinatra, Martin, Davis Jr., Lawford, and Bishop as the "Rat Pack" - however, the members did not adopt the name.
+When the group first formed, they considered being called "The Clan," though Sinatra reportedly hated the name because of its connotation.
+Some also referred to the members as "The Summit," which is how Sinatra became known as the "Chairman of the Board."